backdrop-contrib/notify/README.txt

 4. Find the module in the Modules list page and click the Configuration link to edit the settings to your liking.
-You can also navigate directly to admin/config/notify.
+You can also navigate directly to admin/config/people/notify.

-   Note: e-mail updates can only happen as frequently as the cron is setup to.
-Check your cron settings.

 5. To enable your notification preferences, click on the "My notification settings" on the "My account" page.
 Or, similarly go